epam/edp-jenkins-operator/docs/api.md

-JenkinsScriptStatus defines the observed state of JenkinsScript
+JenkinsScriptStatus defines the observed state of JenkinsScript.

 <table>
     <thead>